 Program Authorities series (Curriculum Transformation)

-To support the Curriculum Transformation initiative, Program Authorities are invited to this two-week series (Week 6 and Week 7 of Term 1), designed to support these colleagues in leading their programs through UNSW's Flex-Calendar transition and broader Curriculum Transformation.
+To support the Curriculum Transformation initiative, Program Authorities were invited to a two-week series (Week 6 and Week 7 of Term 1), designed to support colleagues in leading their programs through UNSW's Flex-Calendar transition and broader Curriculum Transformation.

-Grounded in UNSW’s Student Experience priorities and core Pedagogical Principles, this Program Authority Professional Development series offers practical guidance on embedding these expectations consistently across students' learning journey.
+Grounded in UNSW’s Student Experience priorities and core Pedagogical Principles, this Program Authority Professional Development series provided practical guidance on embedding these expectations consistently across students' learning journey.

 Register